JordiRos/dryGL/README.md

 - AppGLSL: Screen space GLSL shader
 - AppParticles: Particle system with custom attributes
-- AppPostprocess: Usage of Fbo + Shaders for postprocessing
+- AppPostprocess: Usage of Fbo + Shaders for postprocessing This project can help you build new applications as well.

 Roadmap
 =======